-If your cat remains reluctant to use their bed, toss an item of clothing in there.
+If your cat remains reluctant to use its bed, you should put an item of clothing in there.
 This can be alternated every day to avoid bad smells.
-The presence of your scent will be appealing enough to your pet.
+The presence of your scent will be appealing to your pet.

 A feline-friendly home will have an unmistakable aroma.
 It’s best to step up your cleaning regime.
 Just because you no longer notice the smell, it doesn’t mean that it’s not there.